mwhahaha/puppet-pgpool/README.md

 ## Limitations

 This has only been tested on RedHat/CentOS 6.
+It might work on Debian/Ubuntu.

 ## Development